 A fire extinguisher for the home or office is a necessity and can be found at nearly every hardware store.
 Fire extinguishers need to be replaced every few years.
 Depending on the size and category of fire it can put out, basic extinguishers tend to cost $50-$100.

 2. Smoke and Carbon Monoxide detectors (under $60)

 Smoke alarms should be installed "in every bedroom, outside each sleeping area and on every level of your home" via the National Fire Protection Association (NFPA).
-They have an average life span of up to ten years.

 3. Emergency Weather Radio/Crank Radio (under $100)

 Emergency weather radios come in all shapes, sizes, models and capabilities.
 There are handheld crank radios, solar powered radios, cell phone apps, and weather radios that can double as a two-way radio.
 Even during a power outage, listeners to these radios can stay informed of any disastrous weather in their area as well as non-weather threatening emergencies such as national security, environmental and public safety events through the Federal Communications Commission's (FCC) Emergency Alert System.
 Unlike cell phones and televisions where reception and electricity for charging is a factor, these radios work under harsh conditions and can be found for less than $100.